-- During School The State of Texas limits rehearsals or practice during the school day to one class period (defined as 60 minutes) during the school day. - After School For each extracurricular activity\, a school district must limit students to a maximum of eight hours of rehearsal or practice outside the school day per school week.
+- During School The State of Texas limits rehearsals or practice during the school day to one class period (defined as 60 minutes) during the school day. - After School For each extracurricular activity, a school district must limit students to a maximum of eight hours of rehearsal or practice outside the school day per school week.
 School week means the week beginning at 12:01 a.m. on the first instructional day of a calendar week and ends at the close of instruction on the last instructional day of the calendar week, excluding holidays.
-A Theatre Production class that is scheduled after school may be used for rehearsals and does NOT count towards the eight hours.
+A Theatre Production class that is scheduled after school may be used for rehearsals and does NOT count towards the eight hours. - Sundays The League does not prohibit regular school OAP rehearsals or festivals on Sundays.
+Since they are considered a part of the competition, official rehearsals held at the contest site shall not be held on Sunday.